Emmanuel-Begati/Testi/README.md

-# 🎄 Christmas Testimony App
+# 🎄 End of Year Testimony App

 A beautiful, real-time testimony sharing system for church Christmas services.